 The following are minimum fastening patterns that may be used when fastening the base ply.
-For Factory Mutual Global approved fastening patterns, refer to the current FM Global Approvals and listings.
+For Factory Mutual Global-approved fastening patterns, including the need for increased fastener density at the roof corners and perimeters, refer to the current FM Global Approvals and applicable Loss Prevention Data Sheets.

-- 1. Base sheet (no insulation) on decks of wood, plywood, OSB, lightweight concrete, gypsum, or cementitious wood fiber (Figure 1, next page). - A. Lap the base sheet a minimum of 2" (51 mm) and mechanically fasten with three rows of fasteners.
-Fasten the first row (on the seam) 1" (25 mm) from the leading edge and on 9" (229 mm) centers.
+- 1. Base sheet (no insulation) on decks of wood, plywood, OSB, lightweight concrete, gypsum, or cementitious wood fiber (Figure 1). - A. Lap the base sheet 2" (51 mm), and mechanically fasten with three rows of fasteners.
+The first row on the seam) will be 1" (25 mm) from the leading edge and on 9" (229 mm) centers.
 Locate the second row of fasteners 14" (356 mm) from the leading edge and on 18" (457 mm) centers.
 The third row of fasteners shall be 26" (660 mm) from the leading edge on 18" (457 mm) centers.
 The centers for the second and third rows should be staggered. - B. Plywood or OSB decks only.
-Lap the base sheet 2" (51 mm), and mechanically fasten with four equally spaced rows of Senco Tape and N12 BAB or N12 FAB Staples spaced at 9" (229 mm) o.c. centered over the 2" (51 mm) wide laps and at 9" (229 mm) o.c. in three rows equally spaced in the field of the sheet. - 2.
-Simultaneously fasten base sheets with insulation, with the fasteners having a 3" (76 mm) plate (Figure 2, next page): - A. Lap the base sheet a minimum of 2" (51 mm).
-One row is in the 2" (51 mm) side lap.
-Screws and plates are then installed in 3 staggered, equally spaced rows on 24" (610 mm) maximum centers in each row.
-One row is in the 2" (51 mm) side lap, the other rows are located equidistant from the lap rows approximately 12" 13" (305 330 mm) from the lap rows.
-This pattern results in approximately one fastener per 2.1 square feet (0.20 m).
-Along building perimeters (minimum 4-foot-wide [1.22 m]) fastening pattern must be increased to one fastener per 1.2 square feet (0.11 m), in 4 staggered, equally spaced rows of fasteners on 18" (457 mm) centers.
+Lap the base sheet 2" (51 mm) and mechanically fasten with four equally spaced rows of Senco Tape and N12 BAB or N12 FAB Staples spaced at 9" (229 mm) o.c. centered over the 2" (51 mm) wide laps and at 9" (229 mm) o.c. in three rows equally spaced in the field of the sheet.

-Note: When fastening base sheets using screws and plates without insulation or over DensDeck® boards, the plate must be of a design that allows it to lie flat on the deck.
+Note: When fastening base sheets using screws and plates without insulation or over DensDeck® boards, the plate must be of a design that allows it to lay flat on the deck.